San Diego State University: Athletics

 Under Governali, the campus's football program suffered due to Governali's policy of not recruiting players.
 To improve the program, Love hired in 1961 Don Coryell, who led the program win three consecutive championships (1966–68), and 104 wins, 19 losses, and 2 ties by the time he left SDSU.
 Coryell was assisted by John Madden, Joe Gibbs, and Rod Dowhower, among others.
 In Coryell's first year, attendance at home games averaged 8,000 people, but by 1966 it had doubled to 16,000.
 This later jumped to 26,000–41,000 per game with the addition of the new San Diego Stadium.
 At some games, attendance was larger than at San Diego Chargers games.
 There were several undefeated seasons and many players broke records for most catches, touchdowns, and passing yards.
 In 1969, San Diego State College moved into NCAA Division I, leaving the California Collegiate Athletic Association.
 In 1972, Coyrell left to pursue coaching in the NFL.

 Basketball also did well, with the 1967–68 team being ranked the number one college-level team in the nation, although it did not win a national title.
 The Aztecs also won the 1960 CCAA baseball title and multiple national championships throughout the 1960s in track, cross country, and swimming.

 By 1970–71, the campus had 14 NCAA sports.
 The 1973 men's volleyball team won the NCAA national championship which was the first NCAA national title since moving to Division I status.

-SDSU competes in NCAA Division I FBS.
+SDSU competes in NCAA Division I (FBS).
 Its primary conference is the Mountain West Conference; its women's rowing team competes in the American Athletic Conference, its women's water polo team participates in the Golden Coast Conference, and its men's soccer team is a single-sport member of the Pac-12 Conference (Pac-12).
 The ice hockey team competes in the ACHA with other western region club teams (www.sdsuhockey.com).
-The crew team's championship regatta is in the WIRA (Western International Rowing Association).
 The university colors are scarlet (red) and black, SDSU's athletic teams are called the "Aztecs", and its mascot is the Aztec Warrior, formerly referred to as "Monty Montezuma".

+As of 2021, athletes from the university have won 14 medals at the Olympic Games.

-Baseball and softball
+Baseball

-The baseball team plays at Tony Gwynn Stadium on the SDSU campus, opened in 1997 and named after former SDSU baseball and basketball player, late baseball head coach, and Major League Baseball first ballot Hall of Fame inductee Tony Gwynn, who played his entire professional career with the San Diego Padres.
+The baseball team plays at Tony Gwynn Stadium, opened in 1997 and named after former SDSU baseball and basketball player, late baseball head coach, and Major League Baseball first ballot Hall of Fame inductee Tony Gwynn, who played his entire professional career with the San Diego Padres.
 The playing field is officially called Charlie Smith Field, after the longtime SDSU baseball head coach Charles R. Smith.